- Could there be a better name for a house where you plan to spend your later years?

 - As I’m starting a new book myself, I’ve been especially intrigued by Maud’s gardening term, spade-work, for all the work that goes into a book before the writing begins.

 - I loved LANTERN HILL but view WINDY POPLARS and INGELSIDE as the weakest Anne books (though I’m still fiercely faithful to them).
-Interesting they were written in this tumultous phase of her life.
-So curious about the sequal to JANE she started but never finished!
+Interesting they were written in this tumultuous phase of her life.
+So curious about the sequel to JANE she started but never finished!

 - Breaking down in front of his former congregations!
 Always seeking out new doctors but never telling them the full story!
 Giving medicine-induced speeches in the middle of the night!
 This second read through, I think I feel even more compassion for him than I did the first time.
 And more sadness over their very difficult marriage.

 - Losing two years of college, having an affair.
 What a mess!
 And how was Maud, who seethed over both circumstances, able to make excuses for his infidelity?

 - It was interesting to read that though Maud was guarded about her own and Ewan’s mental health, it was perfectly normal to explain in a fan letter that she’d recently experienced a “nervous breakdown.”
 Surely this emotional state was an acceptable thing to discuss, while full-blown depression and Ewan’s religious melancholia weren’t.
 Times have changed somewhat, haven’t they?

 - While we’re at it, here’s a definition for neurasthenia, which Maud often used to describe her condition: a virtually obsolete term formerly used to describe a vague disorder marked by chronic abnormal fatigability, moderate depression, inability to concentrate, loss of appetite, insomnia, and other symptoms.
 Popularly called nervous prostration.

 - Oh, Maud, you had a hard time communicating with those who worked in your home.
 I wonder if you ever felt remorse over all the ugly endings?